This website is supported by its audience. When you purchase through links on our site, we may earn an affiliate commission.

 Q. Are the established anti-virus companies the best ones to use?

-A. Programs such as BitDefender and Kaspersky have been around for a long time and with good reason.
+A. Not necessarily.
+Unknown companies have been known to create excellent anti-virus products.
+However, established brands such as Norton, Kaspersky and McAfee have been around for a long time and with good reason.
 Their developers are experts in security threats and their knowledge translates into solid anti-virus scanners.

 Q. Do I have to uninstall the existing anti-virus program before installing a new one?